apoorvsharma03/apoorvsharma03/README.md

 ### Hey 👋 I'm Apoorv!

 A developer from India, I'm currently doing my Bachelors in Technology majoring in Computer Science.
-I'm always up to collaborate so hit me up if you want to!
+I'm always looking forward to work with others and learn along.
+So hit me up if you want to collaborate for any project!

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=apoorvsharma03.apoorvsharma03)
 <!--